erew123/alltalk_tts/README.md

 12. Now cd dist to go into your dist folder and you can now pip install deepspeed-YOURFILENAME.whl (or whatever your WHL file is called).

-## 🔴 Future to-do list
+### 🔴 Future to-do list
-- Complete & document the new/full standalone API.
+- Complete & document the new/full standalone mode API.
+- Voice output within the command prompt/terminal (TBD).
-- Correct an issue on incorrect output folder path with standalone.
+- Correct an issue on incorrect output folder path when running as a standalone app.
 - Correct a few spelling mistakes in the documnentation.
 - Possibly add some additional TTS engines (TBD).
 - Have a break!